sacbow/sacbow.github.io/_posts/2025-11-30-message-passing-libraries.md

 A clear problem with this code is that, in **__truediv__**, *product_variance* may have a negative value.
 This is a well-known numerical issue in implementing Expectation Propagation, discussed for example in [the presentation in NIPS workshop by Winn](https://videolectures.net/videos/abi07_winn_ipi).
-A common practice is to clip the precision (the inverse of the variance) to a small positive value to avoid improper Gaussian.(As you can clearly see, holding precision instead of variance is a better way of impelementing EP.)
+A common practice is to clip the precision (the inverse of the variance) to a small positive value to avoid improper Gaussian.(As you can clearly see, holding precision instead of variance is a better way of implementing EP.)

 With this preparation, we can implement the update rule in *Variable* object.
 First, we require *Variable* class to hold messages from associated factors :